LinnJohanson/Easycruite/no_en/online-help/creating_a_new_vacancy.md

     -   Application Deadline  - This is the last day that applications are accepted for the position.
     -   Expected Start Date  - This can be a specific date or a term such as "ASAP".
     -   Location  - The location of the vacancy.
-    -   Appetizer text  and  Vacancy text  - This is the content of the applicant listing created using the  [WYSIWYG editor.](wysiwyg_text_editor.htm)
+    -   Appetizer text  and  Vacancy text  - This is the content of the applicant listing created using the  [WYSIWYG editor.] (wysiwyg_text_editor.htm)
 16. When the vacancy details are complete click  Next  to display the  Application Form  page.
 17. Select one of the following new application form options or select  No Form  to include an application form with the vacancy listing on the website:
     -   Complete Application Form  - Only select this option if you want to have every value that has been included in the CV database for your company included on the application form.
 Selecting this can lead to a very large list and should only be specified for highly technical positions.